 The staff of the Tread of Pioneers Museum would like to introduce you to our new museum tours and programs for your students.
-We can tailor our programs and tours to coordinate with state curriculum standards, with your ideas, or with what your students are learning in school, such as local and Colorado history, pioneer life, ski history, etc. Everything listed can be done virtually, in a hybrid form or outdoors with masks and social distancing.
-In winter months, the museum can accommodate small groups for programs.
+We can tailor our programs and tours to coordinate with state curriculum standards, with your ideas, or with what your students are learning in school, such as local and Colorado history, pioneer life, ski history, etc. Everything listed below can be done in-person, virtually, in a hybrid form or outdoors.
+Most programs can occur at the museum or in the classroom.

 - Museum Tours (all grades): Your students can experience the 1901 Queen Anne-style Zimmerman House where turn-of-the-century period-furnished rooms take students back in time to imagine the daily life of our town’s first residents using hands-on elements such as an old-fashioned butter churn to make butter, wool carders, an antique wash board, and replica historic toys.

 - Museum Exhibits (all grades): In our exhibits, students can explore the significant historical themes of our region.

 - Each One Teach One Tour (3rd-5th grades): Interactive tours provide a museum experience that is fun and educational.
 Each One Teach One is a hands-on exhibit tour where students learn about our local history and teach their classmates.

 - Colorado History Take Out (K-5th grades): Tread of Pioneers Museum staff received training from Denver’s History Colorado Center to implement three Colorado history programs for elementary students.
 “Western Work”, “Moving Day” and “Ute Knowledge” are extensive hands-on learning kits meeting state standards, that include large floor maps, artifacts, historical photographs and fact sheets, and interactive learning activities that we can bring to you.